 These are mobile physical barriers that prevent visitors from unauthorized entry but generally still require a member of staff to oversee what’s going on at the entrance to advise people on their membership duration, fees, and gym packages.
 Full-height turnstiles and speed gates can incorporate an ID access card to refuse entry to non-paying members and gym admins won’t need to buzz visitors in.
 However, turnstiles can be visually unpleasant and are certainly not a modern solution.

 The advantage of interlocking doors is that they can create an airlock between the reception area and the fitness area so that the gym can control the number of people that get into each specific area.
 However, gym members may not be great fans of the double-door system where they need to wait instead of freely moving around the gym areas.

 Barcodes are an affordable door entry system option for gyms.
 The barcode is placed on a member’s card and recognized by a door or wall mounted reader placed at the gym entrance.
 The downside of barcode readers is that they cannot include as much information on cards as proximity and magstripe cards.

 Key fobs are an inexpensive option for fitness facilities, but they can be exchanged between members and are not personally identifiable.
-Fobs and cards are used on electric strike and magnetic lock doors.
+Fobs and gym membership cards are used on electric strike and magnetic lock doors.
 Proximity or Bluetooth access cards can incorporate data that allows for the gym staff to control a number of elements and run a personal file for each user.
 Access cards are some of the best options for gyms, affordable and versatile to work well in 24-hour gym systems.
-Fobs, on the other hand, are best avoided.
+Fobs, on the other hand, should be avoided.

 Unless they include a time-limited passcode, keypad readers are a low-level physical security option for gyms as anyone can type in the code and get into the gym facility.